 - When working with personal data, employees should ensure the screens of their computers are always locked when left unattended

 - Personal data should not be shared informally.
 In particular, it should never be sent by email, as this form of communication is not secure

 - Data must be encrypted before being transferred electronically.
 The IT manager can explain how to send data to authorised external contacts

 - Employees should not save copies of personal data to their own computers.
 Always access and update the central copy of any data

 The more important it is that the personal data is accurate, the greater the effort Bentley Photographic should put into ensuring its accuracy.

 It is the responsibility of all employees who work with data to take reasonable steps to ensure it is kept as accurate and up to date as possible.

 - Data will be held in as few places as necessary.
 Staff should not create any unnecessary additional data sets.

-• Staff should take every opportunity to ensure data is updated.
+- Staff should take every opportunity to ensure data is updated.
 For instance, by confirming a customer’s details when they call.

 - Bentley Photographic will make it easy for data subjects to update the information Bentley Photographic holds about them.
 For instance, via the company website.

 - Data should be updated as inaccuracies are discovered.
 For instance, if a customer can no longer be reached on their stored telephone number, it should be removed from the database.